laravel-liberu/documentation/docs/backend/menus.md

 ## Publishes

 - `php artisan vendor:publish --tag=menus-factory` - the factory for the `Menu` model
-- `php artisan vendor:publish --tag=enso-factories` - a common alias for when wanting to update the factories, once a newer version is released, usually used with the `--force` flag
+- `php artisan vendor:publish --tag=liberu-factories` - a common alias for when wanting to update the factories, once a newer version is released, usually used with the `--force` flag

 ## Contributions